Adirondack fire towers now more for education than rescue

-At one time in New York state there were over 100 fire towers.
+At one time in New York state there were more than 100 fire towers.
 Now only about 40 remain.

 Fire towers are not used to spot fires anymore, but summit stewards still staff some of the mountains for educational and safety purposes.